 When choosing the right school for recording arts, you should definitely look into who will be teaching you.
 Some schools have faculty that have spent their life in education, training people in the field.
 Other schools employ professionals in the various recording arts fields to teach subjects they’ve lived out in the real world.
 It’s good to do a little research into faculty members in a given program to see if their professional life features experience in areas you’d like to study.
 Learning the ins and outs of television sound mixing is one thing, but being able to listen to someone who was a professional television sound mixer takes your educational experience to a higher level.

 Though a recording studio and a computer lab can be set up just about anywhere, location can be important depending on what you want to get out of a program.
 The right recording arts program for you would ideally be in an area of the US with significant opportunities for real-world learning.
-In other words, if you want to jump into the entertainment industry, schools located in central Florida like Full Sail University or southern California offer prime opportunities for experience and networking.
+In other words, if you want to jump into the entertainment industry, schools located in southern California offer prime opportunities for experience and networking.